 Remove the 'push on' spade connections from the temperature limiter body noting position of coloured cables.
-Remove plastic cover (if fitted) and unscrew holding nut/screws to detach temperature limiter from housing.
+Remove plastic cover (if fitted) and unscrew holding nut to detach temperature limiter from housing.
 Gently feed the capillary back through the controls bulkhead.
-Set temperature limiter to 100°C and assemble into controls housing ensuring correct cable notation.
-Refer to the thermostat diagram if terminal identification differs from those given in Figure No. 13, (Boiler schematic wiring diagram).
+Re-set temperature limiter to 100°C. Reassemble temperature limiter into controls housing ensuring correct cable notation.
+Refer to the thermostat diagram if terminal identification differs from those given in Figure Nos.
+13 & 13a, (Boiler schematic wiring diagrams).

-14.4 Main Gas Valve
+14.4 Main Gas Valve.

 NOTE!
 Some gas valve components can be replaced without completely removing the whole assembly from the boiler.
 However, Hamworthy Heating strongly recommend that a new gas valve assembly is fitted to ensure safe, reliable operation of the boiler.
 Please refer to Hamworthy Heating Technical Department before attempting to remove components from the gas valve.
 NOTE!
-Only gas valves with an identical type No. may be used for replacement.
-Please contact Hamworthy Heating Spares dept. for further information.
+Only gas valves with an identical Type No. may be used for replacement.
+Please contact Hamworthy Heating spares Dept. for further information.

 Various types and manufacturers of gas valves are used.
-Refer to Figure No. 16 for alternative type of valve fitted.
+Refer to Figure No. 15 for particular valve(s) fitted.

-- 1) Ensure power and gas supplies are isolated. - 2) To remove the gas valve first undo and remove the pilot bundy tube, thermocouple, ECO connections (if fitted) and the piezo spark generator bracket. - 3) Remove the gas valve wiring plug from the socket in the controls housing by un-doing both screws and pulling firmly downwards.
-Undo the union connection and 8mm nuts holding the gas valve/manifold assembly to front plate, this will allow the whole assembly to be removed from the boiler. - 4) Remove the gas valve by unscrewing cap head screws or screwed fitting holding valve to pipework.
-NOTE!
-The position of the relevant electrical cables should be noted.
+1) Ensure power and gas supplies are isolated.

+2) Remove the gas valve wiring plug from the socket in the controls housing by un-doing both screws and pulling firmly downwards.
+Undo the union connection and 8mm nuts holding the gas valve/manifold assembly to front plate, this will allow the whole assembly to be removed from the boiler.